craftcms/contact-form/README.md

 This plugin allows you to add an email contact form to your website.

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.14 or later.

 ## Installation

-To install Contact Form, follow these steps:
+To install the plugin, follow these instructions.

-1. Upload the contactform/ folder to your craft/plugins/ folder.
+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require craftcms/contact-form

-2. Go to Settings > Plugins from your Craft control panel and enable the Contact Form plugin.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Contact Form.
-3. Click on “Contact Form” to go to the plugin’s settings page, and configure the plugin how you’d like.

 ## Usage